Echuanw/001_python_tutorial/008_Python3_Process&Thread.md

 When deciding whether to use multitasking, it's important to consider the type of tasks, which can be divided into CPU-bound tasks and I/O-bound tasks.

-- **CPU-bound tasks** are characterized(特点) by requiring extensive computations(大量计算), consuming CPU resources, such as video encoding/decoding or format conversion.
+- **CPU-bound tasks** are characterized[](特点) by requiring extensive computations[](大量计算), consuming CPU resources, such as video encoding/decoding or format conversion.
 Although these tasks can be performed using multitasking, as the number of tasks increases, more time is spent on task switching, which lowers the CPU's efficiency.
 Scripting languages like Python are typically less efficient for these tasks; C is often better suited for this type of work.
-Python does allow embedding(嵌入) C/C++ code for performance improvements.
+Python does allow embedding[](嵌入) C/C++ code for performance improvements.

 - **I/O-bound tasks** can benefit from multitasking because it reduces I/O wait time, allowing the CPU to operate more efficiently.
 A large category of tasks falls into this category, including network applications and web applications, which we will be exploring soon.